Yona Atari: Biography

 Born in Sana'a and the first out of eight children, Atari and her family moved to Israel when she was three months old.
 She was brought up in Rehovot.
 Atari was sent by her mother to study music and theatre but her father forbade this since these pastimes were considered to be idolatry.
 At the age of 15, Atari moved to Tel Aviv where she resided in Kerem HaTeimanim under the guidance of Nahum Nardi who introduced her to Esther Gamlielit.
 In 1950, she joined up with the Nahal Troupe and between 1951 and 1955, she studied acting at the Habima Theatre.

 In 1957, Atari joined up with Batzal Yarok before starring in a play written by Haim Hefer and Dahn Ben-Amotz.
-She also participated in an theatrical adaption of Sammy Gronemann’s King Solomon and the Shoemaker alongside Rachel Attas and Illi Gorlitzky in 1964.
+She also participated in a theatrical adaption of Sammy Gronemann’s King Solomon and the Shoemaker alongside Rachel Attas and Illi Gorlitzky in 1964.
 She teamed up with the latter once again and they performed the song Concertina and a Guitar.
 Atari began to focus more of her attention on acting and starred in adaptations of The Dybbuk, Medea, The Threepenny Opera and more.

-On television, Atari was a prominent cast member on Rechov Sumsum from 1983 until 1987.
+On television, Atari was a prominent cast member on Rechov Sumsum, the Israeli adaptation of the U.S. children's show Sesame Street, from 1983 until 1987.